Pular para o conteúdo principal

 three happy people in a meeting

-In the B2B transactions scenario, let's delve into some of the most prevalent B2B pricing models—subscription-based, usage-based, and tiered pricing—highlighting their characteristics, advantages, and challenges.
+In the B2B transaction context, let's delve into three prevalent B2B pricing models—subscription-based, usage-based, and tiered—highlighting their characteristics, advantages, and challenges.

 Subscription-Based Pricing